-The village was founded at the beginning of the 17-th century.
-It was a part of Lendacké county, later it was owned by Horváth-Palocsay.
-In 1787 it had 120 houses and 794 inhabitants.
-In 1828 it had 155 houses and 1118 inhabitants.
-Most of the population were farmers, shepherds, miners and since 19-th century they started to devote to tourism, too.
-In 1918 and in 1938 the village was conquered by the Polish army. Ždiar is famous by its original folk dress.
-After the departure of the Polish Army the village was till 1960 a part of the High Tatras town.
+The village of Ždiar was founded at the beginning of the 17th century on the Vlach law.
+It belonged to the Lendak estate, later to the Horváth-Palocsay family.
+In 1787 it had 120 houses and 794 inhabitants, in 1828 155 houses and 1118 inhabitants.
+They were farmers, shepherds, coal miners and since the 19th century they have also been involved in tourism.
+In 1918 and 1938, the village was occupied by the Polish army.
+The village is also known for its distinctive folk clothing.
+After liberation until 1960, it was part of the town of High Tatras.